 Civil Service Reform

-A capable and motivated civil service is essential for the government’s ability to provide services to the residents of Puerto Rico.
+A capable, motivated civil service is the backbone of good governance and quality public service provision.
 A high-performing government requires employees who are well-trained and educated, fairly compensated, and effectively managed.

-The administration of Governor Pedro R. Pierluisi and the Financial Oversight and Management Board for Puerto Rico have made deliberate, strategic investments in a comprehensive Civil Service Reform to improve governance and operational capacity across all agencies to strengthen and improve the way government works for the people.
-Civil Service Reform combines enhancement in compensation with employee evaluations, organizational design, and the recruitment of new government personnel.
+That is why the administration of Governor Pedro R. Pierluisi and the Financial Oversight and Management Board for Puerto Rico have made deliberate, strategic investments in a comprehensive Civil Service Reform (CSR) to improve governance and operational capacity across all agencies to strengthen and improve the way government works for the people.
+The CSR focuses on improving the experiences of public servants, so that they can professionally grow in their careers, learn through improved training, have a more positive work experience and, in turn, feel more motivated to transform their departments and provide the best services to Puerto Rico residents.

 Organizational Design